-- Remember, milk and all other dairy foods are perishable, so make sure you have made arrangements to ensure product can be kept cold.
-Milk and milk products are best protected and taste best at temperatures of 32 to 40 degrees.
+- Remember, milk and all other dairy foods are perishable, so make sure you have made arrangements to ensure the product can be kept cold.
+Milk tastes best at 35 degrees.
+Other milk products should be kept at 33 – 41 degrees.

-- Single serve packaging is the ideal and preferred method to sample dairy products at your event.
-Sampling product other than single serve packaging requires extra precaution(s) due to local Health Department guidelines.
+- Single-serve packaging is the ideal and preferred method to sample dairy foods at your event.
+Sampling product other than single-serve packaging requires extra precaution(s) due to local Health Department guidelines.

 - It’s a good idea to always have hand sanitizer and foodservice gloves available for volunteers serving product.